skip to main content

 UNDERSTANDING PUBLIC SCHOOL BONDS FOR FACILITIES USE

-In straightforward terms, a school bond is a financial tool to gather funds to replace, upgrade, or repair our schools, including construction and renovations, technology upgrades, safety enhancements, energy efficiency initiatives, transportation, and athletic facility improvements.
+There are few ways that public schools have available to them to fund school facility repairs and upgrades.
+One option is a Proposition 39 General Obligation Bond, often known as a local school bond, or GO bond.
+This common debt financing tool allows a public school district to raise local funding to help replace, upgrade, or repair our schools, including construction and renovations, technology upgrades, safety enhancements, energy efficiency initiatives, transportation, and athletic facility improvements.

 How do Bonds Work?